Dubai: Rent yachts for over Dh160,000 a night to watch Fifa World Cup matches

+The Spurs striker headed the ball home after a shot from Kim Jin-su was deflected by goalkeeper Andre Onana in the 35th minute

-With thousands of football fans flocking to to Qatar ahead of the Fifa World Cup next month, many floating hotels are docking themselves at yards to accommodate them.
+With thousands of football fans flocking to Qatar ahead of the Fifa World Cup next month, many floating hotels are docking at the harbour to accommodate them.

 Those looking for cheaper accommodation will be heading to neighbouring countries like the UAE, which happen to be less than an hour's flight from the venue.

-With almost 30 return flights a day to Qatar, the UAE, among other neighbouring countries is also anticipating a large influx of tourists during the upcoming season.
+With almost 30 return flights a day to Qatar, the UAE, among other countries, is also anticipating an influx of tourists during the upcoming season.

-Yacht rental companies in Dubai are gearing up for the busy season to take these visitors on a leisure ride on the tide.
-Xclusive Yacht, a Dubai-based yacht rental firm, is offering a luxury stay and is screening the match on their super yacht for $45,000 (Dh165,285) a night to watch the much-anticipated Fifa World Cup matches while sailing in the Arabian Gulf.
+Yacht rental companies in Dubai are gearing up to take these visitors on a leisure ride on the tide.
+Xclusive Yacht, a Dubai-based yacht rental firm, is offering a luxury stay on their super yacht for $45,000 (Dh165,289.50) a night for those who wish to watch the Fifa World Cup matches while sailing in the Arabian Gulf.

 “Our primary data indicates a massive 300 per cent influx of guests opting out for yacht tours during the sporting season of November and December,” added Patel.